TyrealGray/Canvest/packages/canvest-cli/README.md

 Then using `canvest --ts ./path-to-your-tsconfig.json` to start testing

 ## Integrate with CI
 If you want to run with headless browser in CI, you could use `--ci` option.
-This will make Canvest exit when all tests are done, and add a div with className `test_end` or `test_end_with_failed`.
+This will make Canvest exit when all tests are done, and add a div in web page with className `test_end` or `test_end_with_failed`.

 For example, `canvest --ci ./canvest` will create a `canvest-test-result` folder under `./canvest` folder, any failed test will create a diff image in result folder.